bbrtj/vim-jsonviewer/README.md

 ### File sizes and optimization

 The main feature of this plugin is its ability to load json content lazily, which greatly reduces the amount of lag in large files.
-In my tests, the plugin was able to load a file with 100 MB of JSON, consuming 3 GB of RAM.
-The amount of memory consumed is increasing rapidly with very large files.
+In my tests on an Intel i5 laptop, the plugin was able to load a file with 100 MB of JSON in 6 seconds, consuming roughly 1.7 GB of RAM.
+While there's no theoretical limit to the size of a file loaded (other than Vim limits), the amount of memory consumed is increasing rapidly with very large files.

 ### TODO